Energy hubs explained: definition, how it works, why it matters

 As congestion and transport scarcity became a critical concern, various stakeholders – ranging from grid operators to businesses seeking expansion – initiated pilot projects to find a way to grant or get granted extra grid capacity by optimizing energy production, storage and consumption in a local area.
 These initiatives led to the development of local systems called “energy hubs”, at both industrial and residential levels.

 In this article, we recognize that energy hubs can take many forms and are constantly evolving.
-However, we will only discuss energy hubs as a local level systems (industrial estates and residential areas), and not regional or larger level systems (urban, regional or North Sea).
+However, we will only discuss energy hubs as a local level systems, not regional or larger level systemsThe term “energy hub” is also used to designate larger scale projects, such as the North Sea Wind Power Hub which aims to connect offshore wind farms to multiple European countries, or other regional projects., and focus on industrial parksWith participants being large businesses (grid connections >3x80A). rather residential estates.

 Therefore, we define an energy hub as follows: